jommarqs/talkdesk-js-class/04-extracting-generic-bits.md

 - Add lifecycle hooks that run before and after render.
 - Implement optimizations to avoid rendering the DOM every time.
 - Provide helpers to generate the view.
+- Simplify all the boilerplate of event handlers and bindings.
 - ...

 And we have to stop here, because you may not realize it, but you just learned now [React](https://reactjs.org/) works.